Renovation of the Heart

 Don Simpson's accessible distillation of Renovation of the Heart can be read as a devotional book for personal study and prayer or on retreat.
 Suggestions for meditation and response appear at the end of each chapter.

 Also available in Traditional Chinese and in the UK.

 This 13-part study can be used for adult Sunday School or Bible Study groups of any size.
 Each session focuses on one chapter of Dr. Willard’s book, but participants do not need to have read the book and are not required to read it because all the key concepts are discussed in detail.

 Each 20 minute video segment lets us listen-in as Dr. Willard teaches on the human personality and how it can be transformed into Christlikeness.
 He then participates in a brief 3-way conversation with John Ortberg and Larry Crabb that will begin a discussion to be continued among the members of your class or study group.
-Sample portions of the session on “Transforming the Will” are available on YouTube.

 An exceptional set of Leader and Participant Guides, written by Gary W. Moon, accompany the videos.
 The Participant Guide includes Central Truths and Exercises for each subject, followed by discussion questions on the video lecture, video conversation and the original book.
 Each chapter closes with a Bible Study and Transforming Exercises for our thoughts, emotions, will, behavior and social interactions.